ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations: Methodology

 \subsection{Problem formulation}

-The objective of ILCL is to identify a constraint $C_\phi$, represented by a TLTL formula $\phi$, from expert trajectories $\Xi_E$.
-Then, we formulate the identification as a constrained min-max optimization that finds an optimal constraint $C_{\phi}^*$ maximizing the expected cumulative rewards of the the inferred constrained policy $\pi$, while minimizing its expectation difference from the expert policy $\pi_E$ demonstrated in $\Xi_E$:
+The objective of ILCL is to identify a constraint $C_\phi$, represented by a TLTL formula $\phi$, from the expert trajectories $\Xi_E$ that exhibit zero violations.
+Then, we formulate the identification as a constrained min-max optimization that finds an optimal constraint $C_{\phi}^*$ maximizing the expected cumulative rewards of the inferred constrained policy $\pi$, while minimizing its expectation difference from the expert policy $\pi_E$: